Labour Division

 3.1.2.1 Work Division

-It is visible from the earlier overview that the market economy does not have an operative possibility to establish a long-term stability.
+It is visible from the earlier overview that the market economy does not have the operative possibility to establish long-term stability.
 A stable system of business activity can only be established by a planned economy.
-Planned activity needs to be based on the known social needs.
-In such circumstances, all producers get associated and organize themselves to meet the social demand.
+Planned activity needs to be based on known social needs.
+In such circumstances, all producers get associated and organize themselves to meet social demand.
 In such a form of production the workers would need to meet all their needs as workers and consumers.

 Big changes will be introduced into the system of work division.
 The deficiency of the present-day work division is that it does not offer a wide enough possibility of work choice.
-Namely, filled up work posts in the associated labour, meaning almost all work posts, are not accessible to other candidates and unemployed workers.
-Such work posts are privileged even in capitalism that has developed a market competing system of doing business.
-Ensured work posts offer to economic security workers but they at the same time certainly lull their productive forces.
-When one cannot choose his work, it is hard to expect from him to realize his creative essential forces.
-The work then becomes monotonous, forceful and as such contributes insufficiently, no doubt, to the production of conveniences in the society.
-Such works per se is not a value, which is a pity, because ordinary man spends a large part of his life in the work that does not bring him conveniences.
+Namely, filled up work posts in the associated labour, meaning almost all work posts, are not accessible to other candidates or unemployed workers.
+Such work posts are privileged even in capitalism which has developed a market competing system of doing business.
+Ensured work posts offer economic security to workers but they at the same time, certainly lull their productive forces.
+When one cannot choose their work, it is hard to expect from them to realize their creative essential forces.
+The work then becomes monotonous, forceful and as such contributes insufficiently, no doubt, to the production of conveniences in society.
+Such work per se, is not a value, which is a pity, because an ordinary individual spends a large part of their lives doing work that does not bring them conveniences.

 Associated labour requires an organized division of work.
-In a complex process of production, the work of workers is markedly interconnected and mutually dependent, which requires a high degree of preciseness and discipline in production relations within the work process.
+In the complex process of production, the work of workers is markedly interconnected and mutually dependent, which requires a high degree of preciseness and discipline in production relations within the work process.
 Managers in all community activities will carry out such work organization.
-Managers need to analyze the working potential of workers in terms of quantity and quality of work, the potential of the means of production and market needs, and then to orient the associated labour so as to be able to most efficiently satisfy the social needs.
+Managers need to analyze the working potential of workers, the potential of the means of production and market needs, and then orient the associated labour so as to be able to most efficiently satisfy the social needs.

-It will be a duty of managers to distribute the work in the manner that will allow a full employment of workers.
+It will be the duty of managers to distribute the work in the manner that will allow full employment of workers.
 Otherwise, competition among workers for the work posts would create unhealthy relations in production.
-With the changes occurring in social needs, the work meeting such needs will have to be changed as well.
-In this connection, managers will need to have authority to either expand or narrow down, according to their own judgment, the work obligations of each work post, to close down the work posts not sufficiently needed, and to open new ones by taking care of the balance in the supply and demand of work by workers.
+With changes occurring in social needs, the work meeting such needs will have to be changed as well.
+In this connection, managers will need to have authority to either expand or narrow, according to their own judgment, the work obligations of each work post, to close work posts not sufficiently needed, and open new ones to take care of the balance in the supply and demand of work by workers.

-Work posts in less productive enterprises have their contracted obligations that have to be observed by the management, as long as there will be a need for them.
-If these are the works that reduce the volume because the need is falling, the number of workers performing them will get smaller and smaller until full closedown of the enterprise.
-The workers whose employment terminates because of the reorientation of the economy will be recognized to have met their contracted obligations in full and would thus be remunerated for the work, and will seek new jobs ensured by the management.
+Work posts in less productive enterprises have their contracted obligations that have to be observed by management, as long as there is a need for them.
+If these are the work posts that reduce volume because need is falling, the number of workers will get smaller and smaller until full shutdown of the enterprise.
+The workers whose employment is terminated because of the reorientation of the economy will be recognized to have met their contracted obligations in full and would thus be remunerated for their work, and will seek new jobs with the assistance of management.

-All work posts are subject to work competition within the operational possibility of each work post.
+All work posts are subject to work competition in the market of work within the operational possibility of each work post.
 Candidates for the commune's leaders manifest their productive power by the proposed productivity of the commune.
 Each candidate analyzes the existing resources and proposes a program for achieving a higher productivity of the commune.

 The assembly or council of the commune elects the best candidate for the post of the commune's leader.
-The assembly consists of a Chamber of citizens elected in elections, and of a Chamber of Economy consisting of shareholders holding the largest number of past labour income-based points in the commune.
+The assembly consists of a Chamber of Citizens elected in elections, and of a Chamber of Economy consisting of shareholders holding the largest number of past labour points in the commune.

-And finally, each worker freely competes for the exercise of the right to work on any work post.
+And finally, each worker freely competes for the exercise of the right to work at any work post.
 Management establishes the necessary productivity and accountability for each work post.
-However, each worker may expand the obligations assigned to his work in the function of quantity and quality of such work, if he contributes to improved productivity of the collective, which is evaluated by the management.
+However, each worker may expand the obligations assigned to their work in the function of quantity and quality of such work, if they contribute to improved productivity of the collective, which is evaluated by management.

-Workers are bound to comply with the requirements of the lower-ranking management and the contracted obligations; however, they will be free to act autonomously, in line with the autonomy granted by the lower management.
+Workers are bound to comply with the requirements of their management and the contracted obligations; however, they will be free to act autonomously, in line with the autonomy granted by their management.
 The same applies to the relationship between the lower- and higher-ranking management.
 If production were performed according to the requirements of higher-ranking management only, it would be exclusively centralized.
 Management of the economy cannot organize the entire production.
 In that regard, the higher-ranking management must grant to the lower-ranking management an adequate autonomy in their work.

 If a new production would require a larger amount of cash assets, or a larger volume of work engagement, the lower-ranking management will have to seek permission therefore from the higher-ranking management.
 The lower-ranking management may dispose fully independently of a smaller amount of money or a smaller quantity of work for the needs of expanding the economy.
-Optimal relationship of the higher- and lower-ranking management's decisions needs to be such so as to allow the economy to realize the largest productivity.
+The only a optimal relationship between the higher- and lower-ranking management's decisions needs to be such so as to allow the economy to realize the largest productivity.

-A higher-ranking manager who would give just few rights to the lower-ranking management would be overburdened with making less important decisions, while the lower-ranking management would be limited in its entrepreneurship, which would result in stagnation and lagging behind of the economy.
-If the higher-ranking management gave too many authorities to the lower-ranking managers, the possibility of coordinating the actions would decrease.
+A higher-ranking manager who would give only a few rights to the lower-ranking management would be overburdened with making less important decisions, while the lower-ranking management would be limited in its entrepreneurship, which would result in stagnation and the lagging behind of the economy.
+If the higher-ranking management gave too man authorities to the lower-ranking managers, the possibility of coordinating actions would decrease.
 A great freedom would bring along the inconveniences of an anarchic market economy.
 In this regard, the higher-ranking management needs to maintain a permanent contact with the lower-ranking management.
-It would in that way receive feedback information about the level of the work capacity utilization in certain plants, which allows a constant spill over of work and a greater utilization of the work capacity.
+It would in that way receive feedback about the level of work capacity utilization in certain plants, which allows a constant spill over of work and a greater utilization of work capacity.

-A worker who offers the highest productivity and responsibility and the lowest price of his own current labour or, more precisely, the lowest income is the most suitable for the collective staff and the society as a whole and therefore he should get the right to work on such work post.
-Each work, the managing included, may be defined in the function of productivity, responsibility and the work price.
+A worker who offers the highest productivity and responsibility and the lowest price of their own current labour or, more precisely, the lowest income is the most suitable for the collective staff and the society as a whole and therefore they should get the right to work at such work post.
+Each work, management included, may be defined in the function of productivity, responsibility and the work price.
 In order to more easily compare the mentioned different work functions, it is necessary to express for each work post the mentioned values by the following coefficient:

 C-work competition =

-The formula will require the coordination of influences of each variable.
-After that it will give the value pointing to the competitive capability of worker for a needed work post.
-Each worker proposes the magnitude of coefficients expressed in numbers according to his own capabilities for the job he wishes to perform.
-A worker who offers a higher productivity, a higher labour responsibility, and a lower current work price will win the right to work at desired work post.
-Beside that the realized higher C-of work competition allows each worker to take the work post of another worker with an obligation to assume all labour obligations and responsibilities of such work post.
+This formula will require the coordination of influences of each variable.
+After that it will give the value that points to the competitive capability of a worker for a needed work post.
+Each worker proposes a magnitude of coefficients according to their own capabilities for the job they wish to perform.
+A worker who offers a higher productivity, a higher labour responsibility, and a lower current work price will win the right to work at the desired work post.
+Besides that, the realized higher C-of work competition allows each worker to take the work post of another worker with the obligation to assume all labour obligations and responsibilities of that work post.

 Labour Productivity

 Each work has its measure of productivity.
 Today, the measure of productivity can be in the easiest, most comprehensive and most efficient manner determined by cash profit on the market.
-The cash profit on a free market involves all elements of productive business activity such as the quantity and quality of work, cost effectiveness, rationality, usability, serviceability, etc. The cash profit is the social evaluation of the success of the business performance of independent workers and enterprises.
+Cash profit in the free market involves all elements of productive business activity such as the quantity and quality of work, cost effectiveness, rationality, usability, serviceability, etc. Cash profit is the social evaluation of the success of business performance of independent workers and enterprises.
 However, there are no commodity-money relations within the enterprise, so that productivity needs to be expressed by the quantity and quality of the goods and services produced in a determined time interval.

-Where it is not possible to establish exactly the labour productivity by the produced goods or where establishment of productivity would take too much time, the productivity can be expressed by the assessment of the operating result value.
+Where it is not possible to establish exactly the labour productivity by the produced goods or where the establishment of productivity would take too much time, productivity can be expressed by the assessment of the operating result value.
 An existing productivity expressed by grade for each work post has the value of 1 (one).
-A work believing that he can increase the productivity by 10% will offer the assessment of his own productivity higher by 10%, and its value will then be 1.1.
-The work assessment may replace all other forms of the labour productivity valuation.
-Each worker can show his C-productivity by a formula:
+A worker believing that they can increase the productivity by 10% will offer the assessment of their own productivity higher by 10% of existing productivity, and the value of their envisaged productivity will then be 1.1.
+The work assessment may replace all other forms of labour productivity valuation.
+Each worker can show his C-productivity by the formula:

 C-of envisaged productivity =

-The envisaged productivity expressed in money, products or work estimate, and if identical with the existing one, will form the coefficient of 1.
+The envisaged productivity expressed in money, products or work estimate, and if identical with the existing one, will form the coefficient 1(one).
 A coefficient larger than 1, will indicate a work more productive than the existing one.
-A worker who offers a larger coefficient will have larger chance to exercise the right on a needed work post.
+A worker who offers a larger coefficient will exercise their right the desired work post.

 C – of realized productivity =